pparacch/DataSciencePosts/buildingDataVisualizationTools_part_05.md

 ## The `grid` package and the `grid` graphic system

-As stated in the "Introduction to grid" vignette [3]
+As stated in the "Introduction to grid" vignette [xx]

 > "__grid__ is a low-level graphics system which provides a great deal of control and flexibility in the appearance and arrangement of graphical output. grid does not provide high-level functions which create complete plots.
 What it does provide is a basis for developing such high-level functions (e.g., the lattice and ggplot2 packages), the facilities for customising and manipulating lattice output, the ability to produce high-level plots or non-statistical images from scratch, and the ability to add sophisticated annotations to the output from base graphics functions (see the gridBase package)."